-> After breakfast, visit the Amber Fort.
+After breakfast, visit the Amber Fort.
 This is one of the most fascinating of the Indian forts comprising the Palace of Mirrors, Hall of Public Audience and the beautiful gardens, all of which give a glimpse into the majesty of days gone by.
-The fort can either be reached by Jeep, on foot or, subject to availability, on elephant back.
+The fort can either be reached by Jeep or on foot.

-> Afternoon, visit the City Palace where several courtyards and gardens provide wonderful contrast to its many palatial structures including Mubarak Mahal, Chandra Mahal, Badal Mahal and the Sri Govind Dev temple.
+Afternoon, visit the City Palace where several courtyards and gardens provide wonderful contrast to its many palatial structures including Mubarak Mahal, Chandra Mahal, Badal Mahal and the Sri Govind Dev temple.
 The huge silver water vessels displayed at the Diwan-e-Khas recorded in the Guinness Book as the largest in the world are a must see.
 A visit to The Observatory will also be arranged.
 Also drive past to Hawa Mahal.

 After breakfast set out on the drive to Jodhpur which takes 3 to 4 hrs by surface.
 On arrival check in to the hotel.